Small Data Challenges in Big Data Era: A Survey of Recent Progress on Unsupervised and Semi-Supervised Methods: Unsupervised Methods

 \subsection{Self-Supervised Methods}

 A large variety of self-supervisory signals have been proposed to train unsupervised representations as well.
 We will start by reviewing the autoregressive models as a large category of self-supervised models, and proceed to learn self-supervised representations for images and videos.
+We will focus on basic ideas and principles for self-supervised representation learning in this survey.
+For a more complete review of self-supervised learning on multimodal audio-visual data \cite{owens2016ambient,arandjelovic2018objects,korbar2018cooperative}, readers can refer to \cite{jing2019self}.